damiangohrh123/recc/README.md

 `board_deploy/benchmark` and `board_deploy/ocr_server` are aarch64 binaries, cross-compiled for the RK3588 board and statically linked against OpenCV 4.5.4 (core+imgproc only), Clipper/polyclipping, and zlib.
 The only runtime dependency either needs beyond standard libc/libm/libpthread is `librknnrt.so`, already provided by the board at `/usr/lib`.

-These binaries are gitignored, not committed, since rebuilding them on every source change would otherwise bloat git history with binary blobs.
-A fresh clone of this repo won't have them; build them once using the steps below, then only rebuild again if the C++ source changes.
+These binaries are gitignored, not committed, to avoid bloating git history with binary blobs.
+A fresh clone won't have them; build them once, then rebuild only when the C++ source changes.

 Rebuilding needs an aarch64 gcc-9 toolchain matching the board's Ubuntu 20.04/glibc 2.31, plus statically-built OpenCV/Clipper/zlib for aarch64.
 That environment is cached in `aarch64-ubuntu20.04-toolchain.tar.gz` (repo root) so a rebuild skips the ~20+ minute bootstrap: